Will-Harris00/threaded-card-game/README.md

 - 20

-(NB: You should have a valid card pack for the number of players you choose.
-Card packs must have the number of players multiplied by 8, because each player will have a deck of four cards and a hand of four cards in the game.
+(NB: You should have a valid card pack for the number of players you choose. src.Card packs must have the number of players multiplied by 8, because each player will have a deck of four cards and a hand of four cards in the game.
 For example, a pack for 4 players must include 4 * 8 = 32 cards.)